CNES/cars/docs/source/exploring_the_field/in_a_nutshell.rst

 | |b_over_h|      | |nutimages|    |
 +-----------------+----------------+

-Every raster `GDAL`_ knows how to read, can be given as CARS input.
+Every raster readable by `GDAL`_ can be given as CARS input.
 In addition to images, the photogrammetric process requires geometric models.
 Rational Polynomial Coefficients (RPCs) provide a compact representation of a ground-to-image geometry giving a relationship between:

     - Image coordinates + altitude and ground coordinates (direct model: image to ground)
     - Ground coordinates + altitude and image coordinates (inverse model: ground to image)